 THE URBAN VOODOO MACHINE *VENUE CHANGE*+ TURNING BLACK LIKE LIZARDS

 The Urban Voodoo Machine’s music would sound like a great night out in a dangerous part of town.
 From the get-go, The UVM fused junkyard blues and stinging rockabilly with mariachi horns, fiddles, sinister cabaret and punk rock tangos.
 “I wanted to play rock’n'roll music with a different instrumentation,” says Angel, “taking inspiration from everything from delta blues, latin and gypsy music without losing the spirit and attitude of punk.”
-His lyrics – part Lemmy, part Bob Dylan – made other (more acclaimed) songwriters sound totally.
-Fucking.
-Boring.
+His lyrics – part Lemmy, part Bob Dylan – made other (more acclaimed) songwriters sound totally boring.

 “We’re not Americana and were definitely not ‘retro’,” says Angel.
 “I write songs about living in London right now.
 Although having a shit time, no money, heartbreak, mental illness, addiction and suppression from the big guy is kinda universal and timeless, I guess…”

 Watch the video for ‘Rather You Shot Me Down’ below: